alexyingchen/accessguide/designers.md

 -

-### D15.
+### D14.
 Provide contextual help
 > Damn it, the help link took me away from the page.
 Why can't I see both at the same time?

-Provide contextual help on the same page or next to the input error in a way that’s obvious and easy to find.
+Provide contextual help on the same page or next to content it's referencing in a way that’s obvious and easy to find.
 Users should not have to navigate away from the current page to access this.

-**Disabilities**: intellectual, physical
+**Disabilities**: intellectual
 **WCAG number + conformance**: 3.3.5 AAA

 **illustration idea**: [will think of later]